grayhatacademy/ida/plugins/README.md

 IDA Plugins
 ===

-Collection of IDA plugins that I've written to help ease RE work.
+Collection of IDA plugins that I've written to help with embedded RE work.
 Unless otherwise specified, just drop the .py files into IDA's *plugins* directory.

 codatify
 --------